massquantity/LibRecommender/doc/rust_serving_guide.md

 ## Introduction

 This guide mainly describes how to serve a trained model in LibRecommender with [Rust](https://www.rust-lang.org/).
 A Rust web server is typically much faster than its Python counterpart.
 In the [`libserving`](https://github.com/massquantity/LibRecommender/tree/master/libserving) module, we use [Actix](https://github.com/actix/actix-web), one of the fastest web frameworks in the world.
 The overall serving procedure in this guide resembles [Python Serving Guide](https://github.com/massquantity/LibRecommender/blob/master/doc/python_serving_guide.md), so you'll need a Redis too.
 If you are already familiar with Rust, then follow the steps below.
-Otherwise you can also use [Docker Compose](#serving-with-docker-compose).
+Otherwise, you can also use [Docker Compose](#serving-with-docker-compose).

 Users need to provide three environment variables before starting the server: